njustesen/botbowl/docs/gym.md

 Some values are boolean, either 0 or 1, while others are normalized.

-### Observation: 'procedure'
-The 19 procedures represented in the one-hot vector obs['procedure'] are:
+The second part of the non-spatial observation is the 19 procedures represented in the one-hot vector:

-0. StartGame
+0. StartGame,
-1. CoinTossFlip
+1. CoinTossFlip,
-2. CoinTossKickReceive
+2. CoinTossKickReceive,
-3. Setup
+3. Setup,
-4. PlaceBall
+4. PlaceBall,
-5. HighKick
+5. HighKick,
-6. Touchback
+6. Touchback,
-7. Turn
+7. Turn,
-8. PlayerAction
+8. MoveAction,
-9. Block
+9. BlockAction,
-10. Push
+10. BlitzAction,
-11. FollowUp
+11. PassAction,
-12. Apothecary
+12. HandoffAction,
-13. PassAction
+13. FoulAction,
-14. Catch
+14. ThrowBombAction,
-15. Interception
+15. Block,
-16. GFI
+16. Push,
-17. Dodge
+17. FollowUp,
-18. Pickup
+18. Apothecary,

-## Action Types
+19. PassAttempt,
+20. Interception,
+21. Reroll,
+22. Ejection

-Actions consists of 43 action types.
+The final and third part of the non-spatial observation is the action types.
+Actions consist of 43 action types.
 Some action types, denoted by `<position>` also requires a position and `<player>` requires a player to be specified.
+If an action is available in the game state the corresponding value is 1.0 else 0.0.

 0. ```ActionType.START_GAME```,
 1. ```ActionType.HEADS```,